 Mathews is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Virginia.
 With a population of 525 people and just one neighborhood, Mathews is the 327th largest community in Virginia.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mathews is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Mathews is a town of service providers, professionals, and construction workers and builders.
-There are especially a lot of people living in Mathews who work in healthcare (19.71%), food service (19.00%), and law enforcement and fire fighting (14.34%).
+Overall, Mathews is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Mathews who work in healthcare suport services (16.20%), food service (15.92%), and sales jobs (12.85%).

 Also of interest is that Mathews has more people living here who work in computers and math than 95% of the places in the US.

 Mathews is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Being a small town, Mathews does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Mathews is English.
-Other important languages spoken here include Polish and African languages.
+Other important languages spoken here include Polish and Spanish.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.